scottfr/SystemsBook/1 Learning/learning.md

 ----------

-**Modeling Notes**
+#### Modeling Notes ####

 I've stuck a couple new pieces in here and it's probably a good idea if I explain the pieces before talking about how it works.
 The previous model had a stock, something that accumulates, and flows, the movement of stuff into or out of a stock.
 And the real important thing to remember is that accumulations take time to change.
 Stocks only change in the blink of an eye if you blink for a very long time.

-**Variable**.
+#### Variable ####

 A constant or equation used to influence some part of the model.
 Remember that a variable and a stock are different.
 A stock is an accumulation that changes over time as a result of one or more flows.
 A variable may change though it doesn't represent an accumulation.
 Rabbit Birth Rate is a variable, and in this model a constant value.

-**Link**.
+#### Link ####

 A link is used to communicate a value of one element to another.
 The link doesn't actually represent something moving like a flow does.

+#### = & i ####

-**= & i**.
-If you mouse over the elements of the model you'll notice an **=** and an **i** appear.
-The **i** indicates there is additional info available so if you click it a note window will open with a description of the element.
+If you mouse over the elements of the model you'll notice an = and an i appear.
+The i indicates there is additional info available so if you click it a note window will open with a description of the element.
 This is because the info was entered when the model was created.
-The **=** indicates there is a value or equation associated with the element.
-If you click on the **=** it will open the \u{Equation Editor} window.
+The = indicates there is a value or equation associated with the element.
+If you click on the = it will open the \u{Equation Editor} window.
 We'll talk more about this when you start building a model.

 ----------

 Based on the previous modeling notes the model depicted in Figure 14 indicates that if you start with some population of Rabbits and each time period the current number of Rabbits times the Rabbit Birth Rate will result in a number of Births.
 This number of Births will then be added to the accumulation of Rabbis and figure into the calculation for the next period.
-If you mouse over the elements of the model and click on the **=** sign you can look at the definitions for the elements.
+If you mouse over the elements of the model and click on the = sign you can look at the definitions for the elements.

 The Time Settings for the model were set up to run from 0 to 12 months.
 If you click the Run button you you might be surprised when the model produces the graph in image in Figure 15.